bogdanvuk/rst/examples/paper/source/index.rst

 .. todo::
 	**Da li neki epitet dodatni uz DT Memory Array(structural memory?).
 DT description - da li dodatni epitet DT structural description, information**

-This is the memory that holds the DT description.
-For each NTE of the Classifier module there is one DT Memory Array element that holds the description of all nodes on the corresponding DT level as shown in :num:`Figure #fig-system-bd`.
-Each element of the DT Memory Array is a two-port memory with ports of different widths and is shown in :num:`Figure #fig-dt-mem-array-org`.
+This memory holds the DT description.
+For each NTE of the Classifier module there is one DT Memory Array sub-module (:math:`L_1 - L_{D^M}` blocks in :num:`Figure #fig-dt-mem-array-org`), that holds the description of all nodes at the corresponding DT level.
+Each element of the DT Memory Array is a two-port memory with ports of different widths and is shown in .
 Each element is comprised of 32-bit wide stripes in order to be accessed by the CPU via 32-bit AXI.

 .. _fig-dt-mem-array-org: